 In general, the App Store has a great reputation – especially in comparison to less well-regulated Android app repositories.
 But it hasn’t escaped controversy altogether.

 For example, in 2018, Apple was forced to remove some anti-malware tools from security firm Trend Micro, after users discovered that they were collecting sensitive data.

 However, this case was resolved fairly quickly via an iOS patch, and the consensus remains that the VPNs available from Apple’s App Store are more reliable than their Android cousins.
 But which one should you go for?

 Take your pick from the iOS VPN elite

 If they are looking for a high-quality VPN, App Store users can’t do much better than these leading contenders:

-- NordVPN app – ExpressVPN’s major competitor, NordVPN is just as secure, and may be a touch faster, with more global servers to choose from.
+- NordVPN app – ExpressVPN’s major competitor, NordVPN is even more secure and may be just as fast, with more global servers to choose from.

 - Private Internet Access app – PIA matches 256-bit encryption with a long server list, an excellent iOS app, adblocking, and a lower price than our other choices.

 Whatever you do, follow our guidelines, and avoid fraudulent providers.
 By sticking to the elite, you’ll be able to lock down your iPhone and access restricted sites whenever you need to.